 In severe ectropion, the entire length of the eyelid is turned out.
 When ectropion is less severe, only one segment of the eyelid sags away from the eye.

 Artificial tears can help relieve the symptoms caused by ectropion until you can have surgery to correct the condition.

 Normally when you blink, your eyelids distribute tears evenly across your eyes, keeping them lubricated.
 These tears drain into the little openings on the inner part of your eyelids (puncta).
 When you have ectropion, your lower lid pulls away from your eye and tears don't drain into the puncta properly, causing a number of signs and symptoms:

 When to see a doctor

 If you know that you have ectropion, be alert for symptoms of cornea exposure or ulcers, including rapidly increasing redness, pain, light sensitivity or decreasing vision.
-If you experience any of these vision-threatening signs and symptoms, seek immediate care in an emergency room.
+If you experience any of these vision-threatening signs and symptoms, seek immediate care in an ophthalmologist's office or an emergency room.

 Ectropion can have several different causes, including:

 Certain factors increase your risk of developing ectropion:

 The most serious complications associated with ectropion are irritation and damage of the cornea.
 Because ectropion leaves your cornea irritated and exposed, it's more susceptible to drying.
 This can lead to corneal abrasions and ulcers, which in turn can cause permanent loss of vision.
 Lubricating eyedrops and ointments can help to protect your cornea and prevent damage until your ectropion is corrected.